saktikanta/MyTechDoc/Splunk_doc/README.md

-# Monitor directory, load file and extract fields using regular expression of vmstat output in [Splunk](https://www.splunk.com/)
+# Monitor directory, load file and extract fields using regular expression of vmstat output in [Splunk](https://www.splunk.com/) on Windows Server
 ## Splunk CLI and update config steps
  * ### File load
  Using below command on you can load file one at a time: